Ube Recipes

 Instructions

-Slowly pour 1 cup milk over the ube mixture to create a layered look.
+Slowly pour 1 shot espresso (or 1/2 cup cooled strong coffee) over the ice to create a layered look.

 Pro Tips